verbeemen/Udacity-Computer-Vision/Project_2_Image_Captioning/README.md

 # Image Captioning:
 In this project we have tried to create a model that is capable of describing "things" that are present in an image.
-For this we have used the respective items: COCO-Dataset, ResNet-50, and a LSTM.
+For this, we have used the respective items: COCO-Dataset, ResNet-50, and a LSTM.

 First of all, we will get the images and their descriptions from the COCO database.
 Then we chase the images through ResNet-50.
 This will try to say which objects are present in the image (encoder).
 And Finally, we feed that information to an LSTM (RNN), which then tries to form a sentence starting from the input of the encoder.